Snapshot Analytics

 Select Page

-Turquoise is, undoubtedly, the most common stone used in Southwestern Indian jewelry.
-And while the bright, sky blue stones set in sterling silver are commonly seen in Zuni turquoise jewelry, turquoise naturally occurs in a variety of hues.
+Turquoise is, undoubtedly, the most common stone used in Southwestern Native American jewelry.
+While the bright, sky-blue stones set in sterling silver are commonly seen in Zuni turquoise jewelry, turquoise naturally occurs in a variety of hues.

 Contact Palms Trading Company today at (505) 247-8504

-Navajo turquoise jewelry often features large chunky stones, showcasing the various color matrixes found in natural turquoise.
-Even in pieces that do use the classic sky blue turquoise color there is no attempt to hide dark veins or color variations.
+Navajo turquoise jewelry often features large, chunky stones, showcasing the various color matrixes found in natural turquoise.
+Even in pieces using the classic sky blue turquoise color, you will still see the dark veins or color variations within the stone.

-Zuni turquoise jewelry, on the other hand, typically uses Sleeping Beauty turquoise, which has a consistent, unblemished sky blue color.
-Zuni turquoise needlepoint jewelry uses small slivers of turquoise stones arranged in intricate patterns, like the squash blossom; the absence of matrixes in the Sleeping Beauty stones help to keep attention on the overall pattern and color scheme.
+Zuni turquoise jewelry, on the other hand, typically uses Sleeping Beauty turquoise, which has a consistent, unblemished sky-blue color.
+Zuni turquoise needlepoint jewelry uses small slivers of turquoise stones arranged in intricate patterns, like the squash blossom.
+The absence of matrixes in the Sleeping Beauty stones helps to keep attention on the overall pattern and color scheme.

 However, some treatments also affect the color of turquoise.
 Treatments that apply dyes in addition to processes to improve hardness result in turquoise that is classified as “treated.”